ThePJB/mad-cities/README.md

   - some non adjacent edges lmao
   - some instability, infinite loops happen for some reason

 maybe I should just make a set iter idk

+ok it is doing something, the neighbour info must be r8 fucked ok well as far as neighbour biomes go it looks correct from main debug stuff lmao

+so the one that starts there terminates but the other ones keep going for some reason lmao visiting a loop just involves

+infinite loop: theres a vertex (844) It just visits itself continuously